unikexperience/bilaw.al/_posts/2013-03-17-hacking-the-a-tag-in-100-characters.markdown

 hackernews: https://news.ycombinator.com/item?id=5389565
 ---

-A short while ago, I discovered that JavaScript allows you to **change the &lt;a&gt; href *after* you click on it**.
-It may not seem that serious at first glance, but rest assured, it can trick customers into giving in their details to fraudsters.
+Recently, I *accidently* discovered that JavaScript allows you to **change the `<a>` href attribute *after* you click on it**.
+As *obvious* as it may sound, many internet users do trust the "status bar" displaying where a link directs to, when in actual fact it can direct you elsewhere (without your consent, in as short as 65 characters).

 Let me show you an example. <a href="http://www.paypal.co.uk/" class="hijack">This link should take you to PayPal</a>.

 You'll see that you **do not** end up on PayPal (*except on Opera, where it appears to have been fixed*).
-That's because when you clicked on the link, I ran some code that changed the *href* attribute and, surprisingly, the browser sent me to the *new link*. **That shouldn't happen**.
-Website visitors (and perhaps most tech-savvy people) can and will presume where they end up could just be a genuine redirection from, in this case, PayPal.
-Last year, PayPal redirected their UK homepage to paypal-business.co.uk for months.
-My assumption is website visitors have grown accustom to redirections, and if this flaw acts as such, it can pose a real threat <s>to what I call *Phishing 2.0*</s>.
+That's because when you clicked on the link, I ran code that changed the `"href"` attribute **after** you clicked on it, and the browser *sent you to the new link*. **That shouldn't happen** (and [plenty of others agree](https://twitter.com/search?q=http%3A%2F%2Fbilaw.al%2F2013%2F03%2F17%2Fhacking-the-a-tag-in-100-characters.html&src=typd)).
+Website visitors (including most tech-savvy people) can and will presume this sort of "flaw" can actually be a genuine redirection.
+Last year, PayPal redirected their UK homepage to www.paypal-business.co.uk for marketing reasons.
+My assumption is that website visitors have grown accustom to redirections, and if this flaw acts as such, it can pose a real threat.

 Let's take a look at the JavaScript:
 {% highlight javascript %}